Advertiser Disclosure

 • Accommodation if your flight requires an overnight stay

-• Transportation to/from your accommodation
+• Transportation to and from your accommodation

 • 2 phone calls, text messages, or emails

-If the airline does not provide assistance and you pay for these expenses out-of-pocket, the airline is required to reimburse you as long as the expenses were necessary, reasonable, and appropriate.
+If the airline does not provide assistance and you pay for these expenses out of pocket, the airline is required to reimburse you as long as the expenses were necessary, reasonable, and appropriate.

 Hot Tip: